gerasev-kirill/django-rest-framework-angular-resource-generator/README.md

 Functionality:
 * generating js and coffee-script files
-* ngResource are being generated onle for views from rest_framework, and general django-views are not supported.
+* ngResource are being generated only for views from rest_framework, and general django-views are not supported.
-* Only the authorization flow for token from http://www.django-rest-framework.org/api-guide/authentication/#tokenauthentication is supported.
+* the authorization flow for token from http://www.django-rest-framework.org/api-guide/authentication/#tokenauthentication is supported.
 To implement this one of the views should contain the following methods defined :

 ```python